jlinoff/my-mac-setup/README.md

 stack exchange issue.

 ## Basic Packages
-Here is my list of installed tools as of today.
-You can use this list to install ports on your machine by copying the list below and running the port install command, something like this:
+Here is my list of installed packages.
+You can use this list to install packages on your machine by copying the list below and running the brew install command, something like this:

 ### brew-init.sh
 This script will install them for you after you have installed `brew`.